DebajyotiRay/FaceDetectionAPP/README.md

 python app.py
 ```

-Then open **http://localhost:5000** in your browser.

-On first run, the app tries to download the DNN face detector model
-(~10 MB, one-time, from OpenCV's own GitHub repo) into `models/`.
-If your
+Open http://localhost:5000 and you're in.

+First time you run it, it'll try to grab the DNN model (~10MB) from
-network blocks the download, it silently falls back to the Haar cascade —
+OpenCV's GitHub.
+If that fails it just quietly switches to the Haar
-no action needed either way.
-The active backend is shown on the page itself.
+cascade — nothing you need to do either way.

 ## Project structure

 ```
 attendance-counter/
-├── app.py              Flask routes: "/" (upload page) and "/detect" (API) ├── face_detector.py    Detection engine — DNN backend with Haar fallback ├── requirements.txt
+├── app.py              Flask routes — the upload page and the /detect API ├── face_detector.py    Detection logic, DNN with a Haar fallback ├── requirements.txt
 ├── templates/
 │   └── index.html
 └── static/
-    ├── style.css        "Attendance register / ledger" visual theme
+    ├── style.css        the "ledger" look
-    └── script.js        Upload, drag-and-drop, results rendering
+    └── script.js        upload handling, drag-and-drop, results
 ```

-## Production-readiness notes

-A few things were deliberately fixed to avoid rookie mistakes:

-- **Debug mode is off by default.** Flask's debugger allows arbitrary code
-  execution if left on and exposed — it's opt-in only, via `FLASK_DEBUG=1`.
-- **Binds to `127.0.0.1` by default**, not `0.0.0.0`.
-Set `HOST=0.0.0.0` if
-  you deliberately want other devices on the same network to reach it.
-- **No stack traces are ever sent to the browser.** Errors are logged
-  server-side and returned as clean JSON messages instead.
-- **Oversized uploads (>12 MB) get a friendly error**, not Werkzeug's
-  default HTML error page.
-- **Model downloads have a timeout** and clean up partial files on failure,
-  so a flaky network can't leave the app permanently stuck or hang startup.
-- **`.gitignore`** keeps `__pycache__/`, `venv/`, and the downloaded model
-  binaries out of version control.

-## Known limitations (worth mentioning if you demo or discuss this)

-- **Not a recognition system** — it counts and boxes faces, it does not
-  identify who is present.
-That's a natural next step (see below).
-- Very oblique side profiles, heavy backlighting, or masks reduce accuracy,
-  as with any general-purpose face detector.
-- The Haar fallback is faster but produces more false positives/negatives
-  than the DNN backend — the app tells you which one is active so you can
-  judge how much to trust the count.
-- This is a development server (`app.run`), not a production deployment —
-  fine for a demo or local classroom use, not for hosting publicly as-is.

-## Ideas for extending this further

-These are natural "v2" directions if you want to keep building on this for
-your M.Tech coursework or a resume project:

-- **Attendance matching**: pair detected faces against a class roster using
-  face embeddings (e.g. `face_recognition` / ArcFace) to mark named students
-  present/absent, not just a headcount.
-- **CSV/Excel export**: log each session's count and timestamp for record-keeping.
-- **Live webcam mode**: capture directly from a classroom camera instead of
-  uploading a file.
-- **Confidence/quality warnings**: flag photos that are too dark, blurry, or
-  taken at too sharp an angle before relying on the count.
-- **Accuracy benchmarking**: compare Haar vs. DNN precision/recall on a small
-  labeled set of classroom photos — good material for a short report or
-  even a mini research write-up.

-## Tech stack

-Python, Flask, OpenCV (DNN + Haar cascade), vanilla HTML/CSS/JS (no frontend
-framework needed for a single-page tool like this).
+## A few deliberate choices

+Debug mode is off by default — Flask's debugger lets you run arbitrary
+code if it's left on and exposed, so it's opt-in only (`FLASK_DEBUG=1`).
+Same idea with the host: it binds to `127.0.0.1` unless you explicitly set
+`HOST=0.0.0.0`.

+Errors don't leak stack traces to the browser — they get logged on the
+server and the user just sees a plain message.
+Uploads over 12MB get a
+proper error instead of Flask's default ugly page.
+And the model download
+has a timeout, so a bad network fails fast into the Haar fallback instead
+of hanging the app on startup.

+## Where it struggles

+It's a face detector, not a face recognizer — it'll tell you how many
+people are in the photo, not who they are.
+Extreme side angles, heavy
+backlighting, or anything covering half a face (masks, hands, hair) can
+throw it off, same as any general-purpose detector would struggle.
+The
+Haar fallback in particular is faster but noisier than the DNN model, which
+is why the app always shows you which one it's using — worth a glance
+before trusting the number blindly.

+This also runs on Flask's built-in dev server, which is fine for a demo or
+local use but isn't meant to be exposed publicly as-is.

+## Built with

+Python, Flask, OpenCV, and plain HTML/CSS/JS — no frontend framework
+needed for something this size.